The Digital Mailroom

 digital mailroom: a modernized mailroom that centers on automation and combines hardware, software and online solutions to reduce costs and improve incoming and outgoing mail processes

-Tools to help you save money on mailing and shipping; Solutions to help you get the mail out faster, reduce errors and decrease payment time; The power to send customer communications through multiple channels and from multiple locations; Software that can be used by anyone and everyone in your company; Employees overseeing the mail process—not the paper, the invoices, the sorting and stuffing.
+Tools to help you save money on mailing.
+Solutions to help you get the mail out faster and with less errors.
+The power to send customer communications through multiple channels and from multiple locations.
+Software that can be used by anyone and everyone in your company.
+Employees overseeing the mail process—not the paper, the invoices, the sorting and stuffing.

 That’s not the digital mailroom of the future.
 That’s the mailroom of today!

 Today, the average medium-sized company sends thousands of pieces of mail each month.
 In the United States, nearly 75% of invoices are still sent by way of the mail.
 Companies send about 77 billion pieces of direct mail each year.
 And 73% of American consumers say they prefer direct mail because they can read it whenever they want.